SouradiptoC/Runner/README.md

 # Runner
+## Basics
-Runner is a game implemented in Pygame
+Runner is a game where the player has to jump or not for avoiding the approaching obstacles.

+## Implementation